 The contrasting distribution of phytochemicals between the three species highlights the species-specific adaptations and biochemical diversity within the genus Cinnamomum.
 These quantitative differences could also be exploited industrially, depending on whether a higher flavonoid, phenolic, or tannin yield is desired for a particular application.
 The observed phytochemical variability may also explain the distinct ethnomedicinal applications of these species.
 C. camphora is widely used for respiratory conditions and inflammation, C. tamala for digestive issues, and C. verum for metabolic and cardiovascular health.
 These uses align with the detected phytochemicals and their pharmacological activities.

-Table 1: Phytochemicals present in the ethanolic leaf extract of different Cinnamomum species
+Table 1: Phytochemicals present in the ethanol leaf extract of different Cinnamomum species